Célébration en montagne savoyarde

 The Calendar of Conviviality

-Each season brings its share of unique celebrations, paced by the climate and pastoral traditions.
+Each season brings its share of unique celebrations, rhythmic with the climate and pastoral traditions.

-Every second Saturday of October, the herds descend from the mountain pastures.
-This is the department's most iconic festival, where cowbells echo through medieval streets amidst tastings of Reblochon and Beaufort.
+Every second Saturday of October, the herds descend from the alpine pastures.
+It is the most iconic festival in the department, where cowbells echo in the medieval streets amidst tastings of Reblochon and Beaufort.

 Read the report